Bulletin Board Displays For

 This bulletin board display goes along with the lesson on the Prodigal Son for preschool children called "The Big Mistake".

-This bulletin board display can also be used with the lesson "God Will Help Me".
+This bulletin board display can also be used with the lesson "God Will Help You".
 Go to the lesson for directions and patterns for this display.

 This bulletin board comes with a border, title banner, and lots of little sheep.
 Go to "The Lost Sheep" Lesson for directions and patterns.